vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

 2. 'Unhealthy'
 3. 'Unknown'

 It is up to each template author to determine what "healthy" and "unhealthy" mean for the given resource the template is stamping out.
-"Unknown" strictly represents that Cartographer has not been able to determine healthy or unhealthy.
+"Unknown" strictly represents that Cartographer has not been able to determine health.

 Each template will now have a new field in the spec `healthyConditionRule` where authors can specify one of three ways to determine the health of the underlying resource for that template.
 If no `healthyConditionRule` is defined, Cartographer will default to listing the resource as `Healthy` once it has been successfully applied to the cluster and any relevant outputs have been read off the resource.